Prosumma/CoreDataQueryInterface/README.md

 swiftProjectNames = projectQuery.array(project.name)
 ```

+### Debugging & Logging

+Add the launch argument `-com.prosumma.CoreDataQueryInterface.Debug` to your application while debugging and CDQI will emit useful details about every generated fetch request.
+When used in combination with Apple's `-com.apple.CoreData.SQLDebug` launch argument, a wealth of information becomes available.

 ### Kudos

 My thanks to [Pat Goley](https://github.com/patgoley) for providing the impetus for and assistance with type safety in filter expressions.